dank101/4.4BSD-Lite2/README.md

 operations to be added without requiring changes to existing filesystem implementations.

-In addition to the local ``fast filesystem'',  we  have added an implementation of the network filesystem (NFS) that fully interoperates with the NFS  shipped  by  Sun  and  its licensees.
+In addition to the local fast filesystem,  we  have added an implementation of the network filesystem (NFS) that fully interoperates with the NFS  shipped  by  Sun  and  its licensees.
 Because  our NFS implementation was implemented